Sabine Marcelis is kind of obsessed with light. Light, colour, reflection, refraction.

-In the Last 12 months, Dutch artist Sabine Marcelis has won awards ranging from the prestigious Design Prize 2019 in the ‘Newcomer of the year' category and the Elle Deco International Design award 2019 'Young designer of the year'.
+Whichever way you look at it, Marcelis has certainly shone in 2019, winning awards ranging from the prestigious Design Prize 2019 in the ‘Newcomer of the Year’ category and the Elle Deco International Design award for ‘Young Designer of the Year’.
 It’s the type of year that makes people sit up and take notice, and as a result her work has shared headlines with the likes of Virgil Abloh and Philippe Starck.
-Now, she's GQ's Men of The Year International Artist award winner, too.

-“My vision is always to strive for something very news,” she tells GQ Middle East.
+“My vision is always to strive for something very new,” she tells GQ Middle East.
 “To create work that you haven’t seen before and to push the boundaries of materiality.

-“I’m very easily bored and don’t really like to look back to much,” explains Marcelis.
-“That’s why limited edition pieces and site specific work are my main focus right now.
-When a unique piece is sold, the next one has to be different.
-Likewise, when an edition is sold out, I don’t have to continue working on the same thing.
+“I’m very easily bored and don’t really like to look back to much,” she explains.
+“That’s why limited edition pieces and site-specific work are my main focus right now.
 It’s liberating – and that’s very important to me.
 Being able to move on to other projects gives me a real sense of freedom in my work.”

 So how do you follow a year of plaudits and awards?
 With something way more important, of course.
 “As a designer you can work in so many different ways.
 In mass production, in social humanitarian situations, in luxury, in food and, in a way, I really want to do all of that in my lifetime.”